-The Audit Committee comprises Jay Vieira and Kyle Appleby, is chaired by Kyle Appleby and meets twice a year.
+The Audit Committee comprises Avi Robison and Kyle Appleby, is chaired by Kyle Appleby and meets twice a year.
 Both members of the Audit Committee have qualifications and background in finance and accounting.
-Kyle Appleby is a Chartered Professional Accountant and Jay Vieira is a lawyer with expertise in corporate securities.
+Kyle Appleby is a Chartered Professional Accountant.
 There is an opportunity for any meeting to be in private between the Non-Executive Directors and the Group's auditor to consider any matter they wish to bring to the attention of the Committee.
 The terms of reference and areas of delegated responsibility of the Audit Committee are in the consideration and approval of the following matters:

-- monitoring the quality and effectiveness of the internal control environment, including the risk management procedures followed by the Group; - reviewing the Group's accounting policies and ensuring compliance with relevant accounting standards; - reviewing the Group's reporting and accounting procedures; - ensuring that the financial performance of the business is properly measured, controlled and reported on; - reviewing the scope and effectiveness of the external audit and compliance by the Group with statutory and regulatory requirements; - approving the external auditors' terms of engagement, their audit plan, their remuneration and any non-audit work: - considering reports from the auditor on the outcome of the audit process and ensuring that any recommendations arising are communicated to the Board and implemented on a timely basis; - · reviewing the Board's statement on internal control in the Annual Report; and - ensuring compliance with the relevant requirements of the AIM Rules.
+- monitoring the quality and effectiveness of the internal control environment, including the risk management procedures followed by the Group; - reviewing the Group's accounting policies and ensuring compliance with relevant accounting standards; - reviewing the Group's reporting and accounting procedures; - ensuring that the financial performance of the business is properly measured, controlled and reported on; - reviewing the scope and effectiveness of the external audit and compliance by the Group with statutory and regulatory requirements; - approving the external auditors' terms of engagement, their audit plan, their remuneration and any non-audit work; - considering reports from the auditor on the outcome of the audit process and ensuring that any recommendations arising are communicated to the Board and implemented on a timely basis; - reviewing the Board's statement on internal control in the Annual Report; and - ensuring compliance with the relevant requirements of the AIM Rules.